Transformers as Algorithms: Generalization and Stability in In-context Learning: Generalization and Inductive Bias on Unseen Tasks

 \section{Generalization and Inductive Bias on Unseen Tasks}

-In this section, we explore transfer learning to assess the performance of in-context learning across new tasks: the MTL phase generates a pretrained model $\bah$ trained on $T$ source tasks and we use $\bah$ to predict a target task $\Tc$.
-To start with, we consider a standard meta-learning setup where $T$ sources are drawn from the task distribution $\dtask$ and we evaluate the transfer risk on new tasks $\Tc\sim \dtask$.
-We are interested in controlling the transfer risk $\Lc_\tfr(\bah)=\E_{\Tc}[\Lc_\Tc(\bah)]$ in terms of the MTL risk $\Lc_\Dca(\bah)$.
-Since the source tasks are i.i.d, we have $\E_{\text{source}}[\Lc_\Dca(\bah)]=\Lc_\tfr(\bah)$.
-More specifically, one can use a standard generalization analysis to control the transfer risk in terms of MTL risk as follows
+In this section, we explore transfer learning to assess the performance of ICL on new tasks: The MTL phase generates a model $\bah$ trained on $T$ source tasks and we use $\bah$ to predict a target task $\Tc$.
+Consider a meta-learning setting where $T$ sources are drawn from the distribution $\dtask$ and we evaluate the transfer risk on a new $\Tc\sim \dtask$.
+We aim to control the transfer risk $\Lc_\tfr(\bah)=\E[\Lc_\Tc(\bah)]$ in terms of the MTL risk $\Lc_\Dca(\bah)$.
+When the source tasks are i.i.d, one can use a standard generalization analysis to bound the transfer risk as follows $\Lc_\tfr(\bah)-\Lc_\Dca(\bah)\lesssim \sqrt{{\log(\Nc(\Ac,\rho,\eps)}/{T}}$ (see Thm \ref{tfr thm}).

-Here, $\text{dim}(\Ac)$ captures the complexity of the algorithm space (e.g.~as formalized in Theorem \ref{tfr thm} in Appendix~\ref{sec tl bound}, one can use covering numbers similar to Theorem \ref{thm mtl}).
-Here, an important distinction with MTL is that transfer risk decays as $1/\text{poly}(T)$ because the unseen tasks induce a distribution shift which, typically, cannot be mitigated with more samples $n$ or more sequences-per-task $M$. \ifswitch\else \fi
+Here, an important distinction with MTL is that transfer risk decays as $1/\text{poly}(T)$ because the unseen tasks induce a distribution shift, which, typically, cannot be mitigated with more samples $n$ or more sequences-per-task $M$. \ifswitch\else \fi